 How do I troubleshoot if the VPN doesn’t connect?

 Check PSK values, confirm IPsec/IKE and ESP groups match on both server and client, verify port openings 500/4500/1701, ensure time synchronization, and review EdgeRouter logs for IPsec negotiation messages.
-In browser vpn chrome
+Does hotspot go through vpn and how to protect hotspot traffic with a vpn in 2026

 Is OpenVPN or WireGuard a better option than L2TP/IPsec on EdgeRouter X?